WhitmanCSCapstone/great-explorations/README.md

 All the images used on the website are in the src/grex_images/ folder.
 There are 2 ways to change images.
 1. Replace images in the folder with images of the same name, then deploy.
 This changes the images everywhere.
 2. Switch to gh-pages branch and replace images there.
 This doesn't require deployment, but the images won't be changed in the master branch.

+# Algorithm

+The algorithm is written within Google Sheets.
+It can be accessed from the Great Exploration Registration Responses Google Sheet.
+Click on the the "Tools" tab and select "Script editor" to access the code.